FreeRTOS/FreeRTOS-Cellular-Interface/tools/coverity/README.md

 # Static code analysis for FreeRTOS-Cellular-Interface library
 This directory is made for the purpose of statically testing the MISRA C:2012 compliance of FreeRTOS-Cellular-Interface using [Synopsys Coverity](https://www.synopsys.com/software-integrity/security-testing/static-analysis-sast.html) static analysis tool.
-To that end, this directory provides a [configuration files](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface/blob/main/tools/coverity/misra.config) required to use when building a binary for the tool to analyze.
+To that end, this directory provides a [configuration file](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface/blob/main/tools/coverity/misra.config) to use when building a binary for the tool to analyze.

 > **Note**